Capstone-24-25/Vignette-bootstrap/README.md

 ## Repository contents:

+-   `data` contains

+    -   `Obesity_Raw.csv` is the original obesity dataset sourced from Kaggle, containing 2,111 observations and 17 variables.
+This dataset contains information used to estimate obesity levels in individuals from Mexico, Peru, and Colombia, based on their eating habits and physical conditions.
--   `data` contains the original raw obesity data and a random sample, which is a smaller subset of the data set with 700 observations.
+    -   `Obesity_sample.csv` is the dataset conting a smaller subset of the data set with 700 observations, through random sampling.
+    -   `Clean_Data.R` is responsible for data preprocessing, ensuring that variables are transformed into their appropriate types for analysis.

 -   `scripts` contains